Nate Honeycutt

-My research is rooted in the domain of political psychology, with a particular interest in topics related to minority influence, political bias, viewpoint diversity in higher education, scientific integrity, and political partisanship.
-Current/recent projects have explored group dynamics involving numerical minorities, along with political diversity and the political climate among university faculty and students, and national trends related to political polarization.
+My research is rooted in the domain of political psychology, with a particular interest in topics related to higher education.
+This has included studies on minority influence, political bias, viewpoint/ideological diversity in higher education, scientific integrity, and political partisanship.
+Current/recent projects have explored manifestations of political bias in higher education, group dynamics involving numerical minorities, political diversity and the political climate among university faculty and students, national trends related to political polarization, speech and self-censorship dynamics among university faculty, and replication of other scientific work.

 Stevens, S. T., Jussim, L., & Honeycutt, N. (2020).
 Scholarship suppression: Theoretical perspectives and emerging trends.
 Societies 10(4), 82. preprint pdf